top of page

 Practical fear-busting strategies:

-• Set embarrassingly low bars for first attempts - Write one paragraph, sketch one screen, outline one idea
+• Set embarrassingly low bars for first attempts - Write one paragraph, sketch one screen, outline one idea.

-• Create "shitty first drafts" (as author Anne Lamott calls them) intentionally
+• Create "shitty first drafts" (as author Anne Lamott calls them) intentionally.

-• Time-box creative sessions - 25 minutes of focused work followed by reflection
+• Time-box creative sessions - 25 minutes of focused work followed by reflection.

-• Separate creation from evaluation - Never edit while creating
+• Separate creation from evaluation - Never edit while creating.

 Resource Constraints: Time, Energy, and Attention

-"I don't have time to be creative" is the battle cry of the permanently uncreative.
+"I don’t have time to be creative" is the battle cry of the perpetually uncreative.
+Research shows that perceived time pressure crushes creativity.

-The truth?
 Creativity requires space.
 You must deliberately create that space through:

-• Attention hygiene - Creativity and constant distractions cannot coexist
+• Attention hygiene - Creativity and constant distractions cannot coexist.

 I transformed my creative output by implementing "monk mornings"—three hours of deep work before opening email or attending meetings.
-The quality difference was embarrassingly obvious.
+The quality difference was obvious.

 Bureaucracy and Risk Aversion: Navigating Organizational Inertia

-Strategies for navigating the maze:
+Strategies for navigating this maze include:

-• Create "skunkworks" projects - Small, under-the-radar initiatives that fly below the bureaucratic radar
+• Create "skunkworks" projects - Small, under-the-radar initiatives that fly below the bureaucratic radar.

-• Find executive sponsors - Identify leaders who can provide air cover for creative exploration
+• Find executive sponsors - Identify leaders who can provide air cover for creative exploration.

-• Build coalitions - Innovation rarely succeeds in isolation; recruit allies early
+• Build coalitions - Innovation rarely succeeds in isolation; recruit allies early.

 The Daily Practice: Building Your Creative Muscle